dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 To start we'll want to grab ourselves a copy of macOS, you can skip this and head to formatting the USB if you're just making a bootable OpenCore stick and not an installer.
 For everyone else, you can either download macOS from the AppStore or with GibMacOS

+For those needing macOS versions no longer hosted on Apple's catalog(ie. Sierra and older), follow the [Legacy macOS install](/installer-guide/legacy-mac-install.md) guide

 ## Downloading macOS

 Now lets grab [GibMacOS](https://github.com/corpnewt/gibMacOS) and run the `gibMacOS.command`: